-Our simulations using (65) also show also that the additional efforts required to reach the objective decrease with the probability of deportation.32 Indeed, when risk is low the differential between smugglers' price and marginal costs is large.
+These simulations show that the additional efforts required to combine a sale of visas with migration control decrease with the probability of deportation.
+Indeed, when risk is low the differential between smugglers' price and marginal costs is large.
 As already shown in Lemma 1, when risk increases smugglers have to lower their margin to be able to attract risk-averse migrants.
 It is therefore easier to drive them out of business and keep migration demand constant when the risk of deportation increases.
+In other words, our results highlight strong complementarities between different types of repressive instruments and sale of visas.